 Mt.
 Washington Lodging

-New Hampshire and the rest of the Northeast United States are replete with a number of Select Registry properties.
+The Northeast United States are replete with a number of Select Registry properties and New Hampshire Bed and Breakfasts.
 This makes it nice for visitors to know that a distinguished inn is just around the corner to provide them with a remarkable stay.
 The Notchland Inn Bed & Breakfast, the Inn on Golden Pond, and the Inn at Ellis River are three special inns that are waiting for you to visit Mt.
 Washington.
 The Notchland Inn was built in 1862 and is located on a 100-acre estate in the White Mountain National Forest.
 The Inn on Golden Pond is walking distance to Squam Lake, which was the shooting location of the movie On Golden Pond (1981).
 Lastly, the Inn at Ellis River is by a sparkling stream in the Mt.
 Washington valley.
 Visit Select Registry and book your stay at one of these inns today!

 Photo courtesy Joe Shlabotnik